BABIE NAYMS – How We Name Our Babies

 Consider a special idea which I have not developed here, but which I offer as a thought.
 If you happen to have a surname that lends itself to this idea, look at how you could develop a child’s whole name from one word: Madeleine Adeleine Deleine, for instance.
 But who’s surname is Deleine?
 What if your surname is Hopper and you like motorcycles?
 You could name your child Chopper Hopper.
 Or just be pretentious: Graham Ingraham.
 Or redundant: Jay Jacob Jacobson.

-These lists may include names of foreign origin — Japanese, French-Canadian, Russian, etc., but I’ve done my best to avoid those influences and provide mostly contrived names for people who have no clear ethnic heritage.
+These lists may include names of foreign origin — Japanese, Polish, French-Canadian, Russian, etc., but I’ve done my best to avoid those influences and provide mostly contrived names for people who have no clear ethnic heritage.

 I’ve noticed that some children are now being named for characters in computer games, as a generation ago they were sometimes named for characters in fantasy novels and science-fiction movies.
 Thus we have Atrus, for an observer in the game Myst, and somewhere there is surely an Agrod, after the main character in Alien Destruction III, just to name a couple examples.

 Unless they are words plucked from a map or dictionary, these new names from computer games and sci-fi are essentially nonsense words.
-In order to be used as a person’s name, a nonsense word needs to avoid some negative association or connotation.
-This can be tricky, because a young parent with no exposure to other languages may combine a couple of syllables that sound pleasant but actually fall into the Italian dictionary of expletives.
+In order to be used as a person’s name, a nonsense word needs to avoid negative association or connotation.
+This can be tricky, because a young parent with no exposure to other languages may combine a couple of syllables that sound pleasant but actually fall into the Croatian dictionary of expletives.
 Or the Russian, or Swedish — pick one.
 I make no promise that the names I’ve suggested are clean in all languages, nor have I included any that I know to allude to anything negative.
 So don’t blame me.
 I have, however, studied or am well-acquainted with Russian, Latin, French, German, Ukrainian, and Spanish, and I have rattled around in Italian, Greek, and Polish.
 If I have provided a Greek expletive as a possible baby name for an American child (which will then ultimately be an adult’s name), well, you still had a better chance of avoiding that misfortune than you would if I hadn’t studied languages.

 A nonsense word is just combinations of syllables that, up to its invention, has no definition in the subject language.
 New corporations and products are continually being launched, and no doubt their lawyers spend great deals of billable time directing their underlings in researching a potential name’s hazards.
-They must assure that the same nonsense word is not already being used for a company or product, as well as assure that it is not the most popular brand of toilet paper in France.
+They must assure that the same nonsense word is not already being used for a company or product, as well as assure that it is not the most popular brand of toilet paper in New Zealand.
 The results are corporations with names such as Lucent and Encana and Meritain, new drugs such as Avandia and Aricept and Celexa, new foods and other products being named such as Purina and Fritos, Swiffer and Kindle and Compaq, Lexus and Nuvis and Neos.

 Moms seem to be competing to invent the most scintillating name for a little one.
-Perhaps, a couple centuries from now, a man of our era named Gancie will be honored in a book of baby names with a meaning behind his name: “inventor, innovator, visionary (after Gancie Briel Williams, who in the year 2146, created the first plasma-feedback circuit for artificial eyes)”.
-It could happen!
+Perhaps, a couple centuries from now, a man of our era named Gancie will be honored in a book of baby names with a meaning behind his name: “inventor, innovator, visionary (after Gancie Briel Williams, who in the year 2146, created the first plasma-feedback circuit for artificial eyes).”
+It could happen.

 Where it goes from here

 Young moms don’t need to avoid other instances of the same name; there can be any number of people with one given name.
 Remember how startled you were at the age of three when you discovered that someone else also had your name?
 I’m sure we can all think of a kid we knew named for a commercial product.
 When she was about 15, one of my kids mentioned a new friend named Corelle.
 She was “dishwasher safe” to all her acquaintances in junior high.
-We all know kids nowadays named Harley (or some variation of the spelling).
+We all know kids or adults nowadays named Harley (or some variation of the spelling).
 Can there be any doubt that their parents were thinking of the motorcycle?